nicbou/nicolasbouliane.com/content/blog/travel-tips.md

 ## Resilience

 Reset frequently.
-By that I mean eating, resting, charging your devices, drying your clothes, doing your laundry, planning the next day etc.
+By that I mean: eat, rest, charge your devices, dry your clothes, do your laundry and plan for the days ahead.
+A stitch in time saves nine.

 [Long-distance travel is a matter of maintenance](/blog/motorcycle-maintenance).
-If you neglect it for too long, you expose yourself to a cascading failure.
-A small problem turns into big one because you have no cash, your phone died, you're out of water and your tent is still wet.
+If you neglect it for too long, minor snag can snowball into catastrophes.
+The flat tire is not a problem, unless your phone is dead, you're short on cash and your clothes are wet.

 ## Mental health

+Maintenance isn't just for your gear.
+You have to take care of yourself too.

 Travel fatigue can make you an idle, apathetic mess.
 It comes to me as an acute case of decision fatigue.
 I long for the comfort of familiarity and routine.
-I usually take this as my cue to wrap up the trip and head home, but sometimes a really good curry grounds me just the same.
+I usually take this as my cue to wrap up the trip and head home, but sometimes warm curry grounds me all the same.

 Remember that a trip is a vacation.
 Allow yourself to sleep in and to linger in cafés with a good book.
-Indulge in idleness; no one is judging you.
+Indulge in idleness and small rituals; no one is judging you.

+Speaking of judgement, go easy on social media.
+Be there, have a good time, and don't worry about proving it.

+When things go south and a rift grows between your experienced reality and the carefully curated narrative you put out, it can be hard to lift the veil and reach for help.
+You might feel as if you're failing to live up to your own standards.
+It's not a good place to be in.

-Speaking of judgement, don't post on social media.
-It can be hard to constantly perform for an audience.
-Sometimes you're a sad, homesick mess with fluids coming out both ends.
-Focus on having a good time, not on proving it.
+It's hard enough to be a sad, homesick mess with fluids coming out both ends.
+You shouldn't have to keep up with the expectations of your audience on top of it.

 On the other hand, a travel journal is a *fantastic* idea.
-You get to capture how a trip feels in the moment, without fear of judgement.
-It feels good to unwind, and later you can laugh at your sad, homesick self with fluids coming out both ends.
+You can capture how a trip feels in the moment with unmatched fidelity.
+It feels good to unwind, and later you can laugh at your misadventures.